AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/README.md

 The Multimodal Coreference Resolution task is one of the proposed tracks of the Tenth Dialog System Technology Challenge [DSTC10](https://sites.google.com/dstc.community/dstc10/home).

-Clone this repository to download the dataset and code:
+Clone this repository to download the code and experiments:
 ```bash
 $ git clone https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution.git
 ```